Dear Class of 2025,

 I would also like to introduce to you our fabulous Whitman College Office staff:

 • Overall day-to-day management of the College is under the direction of Alexis Andres, the Dean of Whitman College.
-While she has primary academic responsibility for juniors and seniors, Dean Andres can advise all Whitman students.
+While she has primary academic advising responsibility for juniors and seniors, Dean Andres can advise all Whitman students.

 • Jaclyn Schwalm, Whitman’s Director of Studies, works with the college dean on all aspects of academic advising and offers general guidance for students, particularly first-year students and sophomores.
 In addition, she organizes intellectual and academic programs for Whitmanites.